-- o Connection requests from the Clients to the Broker - o Publish requests from the Clients to the Broker, and from the Broker to the Clients - o Subscribe requests from Clients to the Broker not signed or encrypted separately for the subscribers.
-This functionality may be implemented using the proposal outlined in the CoAP Pub-Sub Profile [I-D.palombini-ace-coap-pubsub-profile].
+- o Connection requests from the Clients to the Broker - o Publish requests from the Clients to the Broker, and from the Broker to the Clients - o Subscribe requests from Clients to the Broker proposal outlined in the CoAP Pub-Sub Profile [I-D.ietf-ace-pubsub-profile].

-This document does not protect the contents of the PUBLISH message from the Broker, and hence, the content of the the PUBLISH message is
+Clients use MQTT PUBLISH message to publish to a topic.
+This document does not protect the payload of the PUBLISH message from the Broker, and hence, the payload is not signed or encrypted specificaly for the subscribers.
+This functionality may be implemented using the

 To provide communication confidentiality and RS authentication, TLS is used and TLS 1.3 is RECOMMENDED.
 This document makes the same assumptions as the Section 4 of the ACE framework [I-D.ietf-ace-oauth-authz] regarding Client and RS registration with the AS and setting up keying material.
 While the Client-Broker exchanges are only over MQTT, the required Client-AS and RS-AS interactions are described for HTTPS-based communication, using 'application/ace+json' content type, and unless otherwise specified, using JSON encoding.
 The token may be a reference, or JSON Web Token (JWT).
 For JWT tokens, this document follows RFC 7800 [RFC7800] for PoP semantics for JWTs.
-The Client-AS and RS-AS may also be other than HTTPS e.g., CoAP or MQTT.
+The Client-AS and RS-AS MAY also use protocols other than HTTP e.g., CoAP or MQTT.
 Implementations MAY also use 'application/ace+cbor' content type, and CBOR encoding, and CBOR Web Token (CWT) and associated PoP semantics to reduce the protocol memory and bandwidth requirements.
 For more information on Proof of Possession semantics for CWTs, see Proof-of-Possession Key Semantics for CBOR Web Tokens (CWTs) [I-D.ietf-ace-cwt-proof-of-possession].